djlacavera21/Apophis/README.md

 started from Python and provides basic open/save/run capabilities for Apophis programs.
-Standard editing shortcuts (new, undo/redo, cut/copy/paste), a persistent output console and prompts to save unsaved changes with a status bar showing the cursor location make it a bit more pleasant for day to day use:
+Standard editing shortcuts (new, undo/redo, cut/copy/paste), a persistent output console and prompts to save unsaved changes with a status bar showing the cursor location and a recent files menu make it a bit more pleasant for day to day use:

 ```python
 import apophis_ide